Thank you so much for agreeing to be a part of The Writing Desk blog.

 Call yourself a copywriter from the outset, because everyone else will.
 Know where you add most value and go there.
 Act like someone who’s got too much work, even when you haven’t got enough.

 First books to read: something by Ogilvy, Hey Whipple and The D&AD Copy Book.
+And, if I may say so, my own book Copywriting Made Simple is specifically written for beginners.

 Silence?
 Radio?
 Or music while you work?